Machine Learning Certificate for Engineering Professionals

 At the Opus College of Engineering, we are world-class engineers who will lead bold, innovative change to serve the world in the Jesuit tradition.

-With a graduate certificate in machine learning for engineering applications, you'll develop the capabilities required to apply current tools and appropriate approaches to solve complex machine learning problems in a variety of domains.
-Students gain a greater technical understanding of the elements of machine learning, which include algorithms, intelligent systems, neural networks, pattern recognition and deep learning.
+By completing the graduate certificate in machine learning for engineering applications, you'll develop the capabilities required to apply current tools and appropriate approaches to solve complex problems in a variety of domains.
+You’ll gain a greater technical understanding of the elements of machine learning, including algorithms, intelligent systems, neural networks, pattern recognition and deep learning.

 Flexible, affordable graduate certificates

 We recognize the importance of flexibility to those pursuing graduate education, especially to practicing engineers.
 That’s why we offer you the opportunity to complete our certificates on a full- or part-time basis.